Privacy Preservation by Local Design in Cooperative Networked Control Systems: Performance Analysis

 \subsection{Optimization Problem}

-After the previous analysis, we can see that the privacy preservation is gained at the price of the LQG control performance.
+After the preious analyisis, we can see that the privacy preservation is gained at the price of the LQG control performance.
 To study the trade-off, we propose the following optimization problem: to maximize the privacy metric $\mathcal{Q}_{privacy}$ when the loss of LQG control performance $\mathcal{Q}_{LQG}$ is required to be under a given level $\alpha$.
 This problem is formulated as follows.

 \begin{problem} \end{problem}